 The focus of this course is to introduce students to large animals (horses, cattle, small ruminants).
 Students will learn about restraint and handling of large animals with an emphasis placed on safety.
 Course material will also include basic nursing care (medicating, physical exams, sample collections, as well as other routine procedures).
 Students will familiarize themselves with the large animal setting (farms/barns) in addition to tools and techniques found in large animal medicine.
-(Corequisite: VET 154)
+This course compliments VET 154, Large Animal Clinical Applications Lab.